 I hope my website, through its many pages, gives you a glimpse into to how we raise our animals.
 From time to time we raise, cows, pigs and sheep, we also have free range chickens and English heritage pigs.
 We expect everyone to get along and they do!

 I was a member of the committee for the Rhodesian Ridgeback club of Scotland several years ago but these days I prefer to avoid the breed clubs and instead enjoy being an active member of my local all breed kennel club.

 The Rhodesian Ridgeback is not the dog for everyone.
 There are many sites that tell us all about the breed and I am not going to repeat information here but I would hope that anyone considering a Ridgeback puppy will have researched the breed in detail before making that first step in contacting a breeder.
 I am never desperate to find homes for my puppies, I am desperate to find good, forever loving homes for my puppies.
 I will never let a puppy go to a home where there is no one to look after the puppy during the day, so please, do not contact me if you cannot care for your puppy.
 Please look at the links page for some of the places I recommend you go to get more information about dogs and puppies in general.

-My puppies are raised in the whelping box, in my living room for the first 3 weeks and then they are moved into to the mudroom where they are constantly stimulated by music, the other dogs, my grandson and my childrens friends who all come along to cuddle and play with the puppies.
+My puppies are raised in the whelping box, in my living room for the first 3 weeks and then they are moved into to the mudroom where they are constantly stimulated by music, the other dogs and assorted visitors!
 They are weaned onto a diet of raw natural foods and are taken to my vets around 7 and a half weeks for their health check.
 We do not recommend vaccinating at this age and will not do it.
 If you do decide to vaccinate your puppy we recommend waiting until the puppy is around 12 weeks old as this is about the time that the puppy starts to lose the natural immunity acquired from its Mother.